TB-500 (Thymosin Beta-4 Fragment)

 Upside Rationale

-Breadth of Benefits (4.2/5.0).
-TB-500 inherits one of the broadest repair maps in the peptide category: corneal epithelium, dermal wounds, cardiac tissue, vascular remodeling, neural repair models, inflammation resolution, and community musculoskeletal recovery.
-Smart 2007 supports epicardial progenitor mobilization and neovascularization, Morris 2010 supports stroke-model recovery, and Di 2026 reviews kidney-injury mechanisms.
-Breadth is not the same as proven human usefulness.
-It means the molecular repair role touches many tissues.
-That is why the breadth dimension scores higher than the evidence dimension.
+TB-500 carries one of the broadest repair maps in the peptide category, which is what keeps its breadth dimension high.
+The molecular role of Thymosin Beta-4 touches corneal epithelium, dermal wounds, cardiac and vascular tissue, neural repair models, and inflammation resolution, on top of the community soft-tissue recovery signal.
+Smart 2007 supports epicardial progenitor mobilization and neovascularization, Morris 2010 supports stroke-model recovery, and Di 2026 reviews kidney-injury repair mechanisms.
+Breadth here means the same repair biology is active across many tissue types, giving TB-500 a wide set of plausible recovery applications rather than a single narrow target.

 | Dimension | Weight | Score | Visual | Weighted |